MAS341 Graph Theory

 |Aims||Outcomes||Teaching Methods||Assessment||Full Syllabus|

-A "graph" is a simple mathematical structure consisting of a collection of points, some pairs of which are joined by lines.
-Their basic nature means that they can be used to illustrate a wide range of situations.
-The aim of this course is to investigate the mathematics of these structures and to use them in a wide range of applications.
-Topics covered include trees, Eulerian and Hamiltonian graphs, planar graphs, embedding of graphs in surfaces, and graph colouring.
+A graph is a simple mathematical structure consisting of a collection of points (or vertices), some pairs of which are joined by lines (or edges).
+Their basic nature means that they can be used to illustrate a wide range of situations - for example, computer networks and road systems.
+Graph theory is a huge area, and this module surveys a few fun topics.
+After an introduction covering trees, and Eulerian and Hamiltonian graphs, the module has units on graph algorithms, drawing graphs on the plane or other surfaces, and on graph colouring.

 Prerequisites: MAS211 (Advanced Calculus and Linear Algebra)